qloudable/test-labs/README.md

 **Login to RDP**

-1.Click Apps icon in the toolbar and select Remote Desktop Client to open a terminal window.
+1. Click Apps icon in the toolbar and select Remote Desktop Client to open a terminal window.

-2.RDP login in details below.
+2. RDP login in details below.

  <p class="accessDetails-container">